Update news for 2026 is that I plan to be available in, or near, the garden for peak bloom period Sunday July 6 through Sunday Aug 2 10am-4pm.

 to think about downsizing the garden a bit and with the aid of a couple eager

-beaver friends we look to take up btween 400 and 500 plants.
+beaver friends we look to take that up.

 It will take some time as we sort out the ones we wish to